-The Routes to Diagnosis project supports the National Awareness and Early Diagnosis Initiative (NAEDI) whose aim is to promote earlier diagnosis of cancer and thereby improve survival rates and reduce cancer mortality.
-Successful implementation of NAEDI will make a major contribution to the Cancer Reform Strategy goal of achieving world class cancer outcomes in this country.
+The Routes to Diagnosis project supports early diagnosis initiatives whose aim is to promote earlier diagnosis of cancer and thereby improve survival rates and reduce cancer mortality.
+Successful implementation of such initiatives will make a major contribution to the Independent Cancer Taskforce's goal of achieving world class cancer outcomes in this country.